A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories

 \subsection{Outlier Detection with Autoencoder}

-Being able to detect anomaly driving patterns and outliers among scenario trajectories is very valuable in different aspects.
-First, it can be used to assess the quality of the original data and find possible sensor reading anomalies/errors.
+Being able to detect anomaly driving patterns and outliers among scenario trajectories is very valuable in different aspects in particular when the data is imbalanced.
+First, it can be used to assess the quality of the original data and to find possible sensor reading anomalies/errors.
 A more detailed investigation can be then performed afterwards, by checking the camera videos and LIDAR sensor reads, in order to gain more insights about the detected anomalies.
-Second, it can be used to find the minority sub-groups in data.
-For example aggressive driving of the surrounding vehicles w.r.t. ego vehicle are important test cases for verification of AD functionality.
-Having this information about anomalies beforehand, can also improve the quality of the generation process by treating them differently.
+Second, it can be used to find the minority sub-groups in the data.
+For example, aggressive driving of the surrounding vehicles w.r.t. ego vehicle is an important test case for verification of AD functionality.
+Having this information about anomalies can also improve the quality of the generation process by treating them differently.
 Third, it is often important to determine if a set of data is homogeneous and balanced before any statistical technique is applied.
 Finally, this information can help us to re-calibrate our explicit rule-based cut-in finder functions.
 These functions, which usually are defined based on a hard threshold for a scenario, might perform poorly on anomalies.

 In the following, we describe a method to detect and analyze outliers using the trained autoencoder.
-We assume a high reconstruction loss in autoencoder implies some anomaly in the respective trajectory, i.e., the sample is an outlier.
+We assume a high reconstruction loss in the autoencoder implies some anomaly in the respective trajectory, i.e., the sample is an outlier.
 We may define a threshold for the loss and consider all the trajectories that yield a higher reconstruction loss than the threshold as outliers.
 However, choosing a hard threshed might be nontrivial.
 On the other, a hard assignment might not be very robust.
 Therefore, we follow a `soft' approach instead, where we compute the probability of a trajectory ($s_i$) being an outlier.

-where $s*$ corresponds to the trajectory with maximal reconstruction loss.
-We note that instead of normalization by $\exp(l(s*))$, one may use any other normalization which might make sense depending on the context.
+where $s^*$ corresponds to the trajectory with maximal reconstruction loss.
+We note that instead of normalization by $\exp(l(s^*))$, one may use any other normalization which might makes sense depending on the context.